CAREER OPPORTUNITIES

 PROJECT: VISION TEAM

-PV serves over 300 middle and high school youth each year out of its two Chinatown youth centers as well as three local school-based sites.
+PV serves over 500 middle and high school youth each year through its two Chinatown youth centers and three local school-based sites.
 We are seeking mission-driven, creative, and energetic individuals to join our team!

-If you have an interest in a nonprofit career and working with youth, reach out to us!
+If you are interested in a nonprofit career and working with youth, reach out to us!

 Email: